dfreilich/summaries/README.md

 # Summaries
-This repo contains summary of key points in books that I have read.
+This repo contains summaries of key points in books that I have read.
 If you have any suggestions for future books, leave a PR and I'd love to take a crack at it!
 If you're a fan of this, and want to buy the book, please use the links below so I get rewarded for it.

 Keep crushing it